World Village Music & Dance Camp

 Labor Day Weekend

-Schedule: check for updates
+Watch for updates

-WORLD VILLAGE MUSIC & DANCE CAMP at TIMBER RIDGE (formerly known as Buffalo on the Danube) presents some of the finest bearers of Europe’s folk music and dance traditions in a laid-back program emphasizing personalized teaching, and room for jam sessions and other serendipity.
-We offer accessible dance, instrumental and singing workshops all day and great evening dance parties and concerts featuring live music.
-Music workshop participants have an opportunity to perform.
-The program starts with dinner on Friday and ends Monday afternoon.
-We welcome beginners and families with children of all ages!
+WORLD VILLAGE MUSIC & DANCE CAMP presents some of the finest bearers of folk music and dance traditions of Eastern Europe and Scandinavia, in a laid-back program emphasizing personalized teaching, with room for jam sessions and other serendipity.
+We offer accessible dance, singing and instrumental workshops all day and great evening dance parties and concerts featuring live music.
+This year's program features Cristian Florescu and Sonia Dion (Romanian dance), Alexander Markovic (Serbian and other Balkan dance), Ethel Raim (Croatian and Yiddish singing), Roo Lester(Scandinavian dance), Loretta Kelley (Scandinavian fiddle music and ensemble), Brian Dolphin (Ukrainian singing) and Vaiva Aglinskas (Lithuanian singing).
+Szikra Banda will play for evening parties.

+The ever-popular CRISTIAN FLORESCU and SONIA DION return with their high-energy teaching style!
 Cristian Florescu was born in Bucharest, Romania.
 He started dancing in 1982 with different Romanian folk ensembles, and studied with various specialists including the renowned Theodor Vasilescu.
 Cristian was principal dancer with the National Ensemble Cununa Carpatilor with whom he toured extensively in Europe, Asia and North America.
 In 1990-91, the Romanian Ministry of Culture and the ACAFR conferred him a certificate as recognized solo dancer and choreographer in the field of folklore.
 He also was chief répétiteur for the Folk Ensemble Balada in Romania and worked as choreographer for the Academic Ensemble Joc in Moldova.
 In 1993, he joined Les Sortilèges, a professional folk dance company based in Montreal with whom he was actively involved as a dancer, teacher, répétiteur and choreographer until 2003.
 Since coming to Canada, Cristian has acquired multiple skills in various dance forms including modern dance, ballroom, jazz, tap as well as French-Canadian clogging and Irish step dancing.

 BALKAN BAZAAR From traditional costumes and jewelry to gently pre-owned clothing, travel guides, gift items and a great selection of CDs, Balkan Bazaar adds spice to camp life!

-Refund requests received by 8/25 will be honored (minus a $5 processing fee) - No refunds after 8/25
+Refund requests received by 8/23 will be honored (minus a $10 processing fee) - No refunds after 8/23

 WORK EXCHANGE SCHOLARSHIPS